 def caesar_shift_encode(key: str, message: str) -> str:

-I initially expected key: int
+I initially expected key: int, based on the

 usual definition of a Caesar cipher.